GoogleContainerTools/kpt-functions-catalog/examples/helm-template/README.md

 ## Expected result

-Checking the contents of the `local-configs` directory should reveal the follwoing new yaml files:
+Checking the contents of the `local-configs` directory should reveal the following new yaml files:

 ```sh
 ./local-configs: